department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-team-member-onboarding.md

 ### How?
 - [ ] [How does the team work in an agile environment?](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/cms/onboarding/library/sprint-best-practices.md)
 - [ ] How do Agile 6, CivicActions, Friends From The City, and Kind Systems work together on this project?
 Discuss with the Program Manager.
+- [ ] Who is our team?
+[View this Mural diagram](https://app.mural.co/t/vagov6717/m/vagov6717/1653588059793/7a260edabca9535d25d71fac1035c979261c223c?sender=u252e7152800e3981889d1910)
 - [ ] How does the team fit into the larger OCTO ecosystem?
 [View this Mural diagram](https://app.mural.co/t/vagov6717/m/vagov6717/1643724063628/1654203c1a0d6c763bbd5c969febf94ec476df79?sender=kevinwalsh8610)
 - [ ] How does OCTO fit into the VA universe?
 And how is VA structured?
 [View this Mural diagram](https://app.mural.co/t/vagov6717/m/vagov6717/1646447643431/1cbae3844c54a42877451e7a79706f0be048d740?sender=kevinwalsh8610)

 ### Who?
-- [ ] Ensure that your info on the [official team roster](https://va-gov.atlassian.net/wiki/spaces/VAGOV/pages/185270337/Team+Roster+2021) is correct.
+- [ ] Complete your personal information in the [official team roster](https://va-gov.atlassian.net/wiki/spaces/VAGOV/pages/185270337/Team+Roster+2022).
 Note: this is separate from the Platform ecosystem's roster.
-- [ ] Consider making your Google calendar publicly accessible.
-This will allow team members in other organizations to see your free/busy time and easily schedule with you.
+- [ ] Make your Google calendar publicly accessible, showing free/busy time.
+This will allow team members in other organizations to easily schedule with you.
 See [Mark your calendar as public](https://support.google.com/calendar/answer/37083?hl=en#zippy=%2Cmark-your-calendar-as-public).
 - [ ] Let's start introducing you to the team and key stakeholders.
 If you're on a meeting where you don't know someone, feel free to kickstart an introduction.
 Everyone in the ecosystem is friendly and interested in connecting.
 ### When?
 - [ ] Familiarize yourself with our team's [shared calendar](https://va-gov.atlassian.net/wiki/spaces/VAGOV/calendars) and add in any known dates.
 This is where we coordinate upcoming out of office (OOO).
 Choose "Calendar" = OOO and "Event type" = whatever is relevant.